LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/pushnotifications.md

 5. Click **Save**.

+### Step 3.
+Create the SSL certificate

-6. Go to your Apple Developer Portal, under Push Notification, select **Apple Push Notifications service SSL Certificates** and then click **Create Certificate** for either Development or Production.
+1. Go to your Apple Developer Portal, under Push Notification, select **Apple Push Notifications service SSL Certificates** and then click **Create Certificate** for either Development or Production.

-7. Under Upload CSR file, click **Choose File**, select the CSR file you created earlier, and then click **Generate**.
+2. Under Upload CSR file, click **Choose File**, select the CSR file you created earlier, and then click **Generate**.

-8. Click **Download** to download a .cer file and then click **Done**.
+3. Click **Download** to download the apps_development.cer file and then click **Done**.

-   You use this file to create the .pem file certificate.
+   You use this .cer file to create the dev-cert.pem file.

+### Step 4.
+Create the certificate and key .pem files

-9. Locate the downloaded **.cer** file and double-click it to install in Keychain Access.
+1. Locate the downloaded **apps_development.cer** file and double-click it to install it in Keychain Access.

-10. In Keychain Access, right-click on your new push certificate and select **Export**.
+2. In Keychain Access, right-click on your new push certificate and select **Export**.

-11. Enter a certificate name, for example **key**.

-12. Ensure the file type selected is **Personal Information Exchange (.p12)** and then click **Save**.
+3. Save the certificate as **Certificates.p12**.

-13. (Optional) Enter a password when prompted.
+4. (Optional) Enter a password when prompted.

-    You use the cert.pem and key.pem files when you configure push notifications in LiveEngage.

-14. Open a terminal and navigate to the folder where you want to save the file.
+5. Open a terminal and navigate to the folder where you saved the **apps_developement.cer** file and convert it to **dev-cert.pem**:

-15. Run the following command to **create the cert.pem file**:

     ```bash
     openssl x509 -in aps_development.cer -inform der -out dev-cert.pem
     ```

-16. Run the following commands to **convert the private key.p12 file** into a .pem file:
+6. Convert the private keys .p12 file to **keyWithPassword.pem**:

     ```bash
     cp Certificates.p12 key.p12
     openssl pkcs12 -nocerts -out keyWithPassword.pem -in key.p12
     ```

-16. Enter a passphrase for the key pem file and then enter any password the RSA .pem key.
+7. Enter a passphrase for the keyWithPassword.pem file, which you for the the RSA .pem key.

+8. Create the RSA .pem key and enter the passphrase used in the previous step.

     ```bash
     openssl rsa -in keyWithPassword.pem -out hostkey.pem
     ```

-### Step 4.
+### Step 5.
 Configure push notifications in LiveEngage

-Before you begin, make sure you have configured your LiveEngage account and connected it to the SDK.

 1. Log into your [LiveEngage account](https://authentication.liveperson.net/login.html?lpservice=liveEngage&servicepath=a%2F~~accountid~~%2F%23%2C~~ssokey~~).